just above the shore by the city college

 teeth and hair

 tongues of suds and barely,

 where the students scuttle like horny little insects

-staring through the light of the now setting sun.
+staring through the light of the blue setting sun.